-Ready to Cope Guide:
+Ready to COPE Guide:

-Women can receive free fortnightly information about emotional and mental health throughout the perinatal period at readytocope.org.au
+Women and their partners can receive free weekly information about emotional and mental health throughout the perinatal period, via the Ready to COPE Guide.
+Visit readytocope.org.au for more information.

-Information:
+Information

-Provide women with fact sheets on borderline personality disorder in the perinatal period.
+Provide women with consumer fact sheets on borderline personality disorder in the perinatal period.